BrandyRumRum/COMP3607Project/README.md

 ## **Overview**

-The **Group13 AutoMarker** is a tool designed to assist instructors in automatically grading Java assignments.
-It extracts `.java` files from a ZIP archive, evaluates the submissions based on specific criteria, and generates a score report for each student.
+This automarker is a tool designed to assist instructors in automatically grading Java assignments.
+It extracts `.java` files from a ZIP archive, evaluates the submissions based on a marking rubric, and generates a PDF of results for each student.

 ---